 Relative to humans plants are somewhat upside down.
 Their arms and brains are actually in their root system, and they have all the same types of neuron receptors.
 With their forest communication and nutrient transport system happening through the mycorhizal network.
-So when transplanting plants, do attempt to maintain as much of stem is their torso, and their branches are their legs, with their gentials being their 3.1 Fertilizer flowers and fruit.
+So when transplanting plants, do attempt to maintain as much of the root system and soil as feasible.
+The stem is their torso, and their branches are their legs, with their gentials being their 3.1 Fertilizer flowers and fruit.

-Planting 3
+Planting